 Scott H Young – hundreds of articles on life and productivity for students.

-3. …and so does TED.
-Talks that simply blow your mind.
+- TED Talks that simply blow your mind.
 Just some of my favourites:

 Adora Svitak: What adults can learn from kids